 - A Road Occupancy Licence (ROL) should be obtained from Transport Management Centre for any works that may impact on traffic flows on High Street during construction activities.
 A ROL can be obtained through https://myrta.com/oplinc2/pages/security/oplincLogin.jsf - All demolition and construction vehicles are to be contained wholly within the site and vehicles must enter the site before stopping.
 A construction zone will not be permitted on High Street. - 6.
 A Construction Pedestrian Traffic Management Plan (CPTMP) shall be submitted in consultation with the TfNSW Sydney Coordination Office (SCO), Roads and Maritime, and Randwick City Council, prior to the issue of a Construction Certificate.
 The CPTMP needs to include, but not be limited to, the following: construction vehicle routes, number of trucks, hours of operation, access arrangements and traffic control.

-If you have any further inquiries in relation to the subject application, please contact Kerry Ryan, Development Assessment Officer, on 8849 2008 or by email at Development.Sydney@rms.nsw.gov.au.
+If You have any further inquiries in relation to the subject application, please contact or by email at

+Development.Sydney@rms.nsw.gov.au.

 Yours sincerely